-- Goal 1: Equip students with essential habits and skills for lifelong learning and success. - Objective 1.1: Students develop a plan that analyzes and capitalizes on their strengths to achieve relational, academic, and professional success. - Objective 1.2: Graduates employ effective study habits and time management skills. - Objective 1.3: Graduates locate and use information resources - Objective 1.4: Graduates demonstrate basic computer literacy. - Objective 1.5: Graduates read with understanding, think critically, and develop reasoned arguments. - Objective 1.6: Graduates communicate effectively orally and in writing. - Objective 1.7: Graduates form, maintain, and enjoy healthy relationships with others, including persons from different backgrounds and cultures. - Objective 1.8: Graduates work effectively to accomplish tasks both independently and within teams. - Goal 2: Equip students to apply basic content, principles, and methodologies of the primary areas of knowledge, including the Humanities, Fine Arts, Social and Behavioral Sciences, Natural Sciences, and Mathematics. - Objective 2.1: Graduates apply philosophical, literary, and artistic concepts to illuminate cultural artifacts and worldview issues. - Objective 2.2: Graduates apply religious, philosophical, psychological, social, political, economic, and cultural concepts to illuminate human behavior and social trends. - Objective 2.3: Graduates articulate and apply scientific concepts, principles, and methods. - Objective 2.4: Graduates apply mathematical concepts and methods to investigate and solve real-world problems and questions. - Goal 3: Equip students with a foundation in biblical theology and worldview issues. - Objective 3.1: Graduates demonstrate a basic understanding of the content of the Old and New Testaments. - Objective 3.2: Graduates demonstrate a basic understanding of a Christian worldview and the role of believers in the Body of Christ. - Goal 4: Equip students with a basic theoretical foundation for understanding issues in human relations and related fields.
+- Goal 1: Equip students with essential habits and skills for lifelong learning and success. - Objective 1.1: Students develop a plan that analyzes and capitalizes on their strengths to achieve relational, academic, and professional success. - Objective 1.2: Graduates employ effective study habits and time management skills. - Objective 1.3: Graduates locate and use information resources - Objective 1.4: Graduates demonstrate basic computer literacy. - Objective 1.5: Graduates read with understanding, think critically, and develop reasoned arguments. - Objective 1.6: Graduates communicate effectively orally and in writing. - Objective 1.7: Graduates form, maintain, and enjoy healthy relationships with others, including persons from different backgrounds and cultures. - Objective 1.8: Graduates work effectively to accomplish tasks both independently and within teams. - Goal 2: Equip students to apply basic content, principles, and methodologies of the primary areas of knowledge, including the Humanities, Fine Arts, Social and Behavioral Sciences, Natural Sciences, and Mathematics. - Objective 2.1: Graduates apply philosophical, literary, and artistic concepts to illuminate cultural artifacts and worldview issues. - Objective 2.2: Graduates apply religious, philosophical, psychological, social, political, economic, and cultural concepts to illuminate human behavior and social trends. - Objective 2.3: Graduates articulate and apply scientific concepts, principles, and methods. - Objective 2.4: Graduates apply mathematical concepts and methods to investigate and solve real-world problems and questions.

+Goal 3: Equip students with a foundation in biblical theology and worldview issues.

+Objective 3.1: Graduates demonstrate a basic understanding of the content of - the Old and New Testaments.

-Objective 4.1: Students explain major elements of the psychological physiological, developmental, and spiritual make-up beings.
-Objective 4.2: Students demonstrate effective listening and other becounseling skills utilized in helping relationships. oasic Objective 4.3: Students compare and contrast the varieties of theoretechniques employed in psychology, sociology, and of Objective 4.4: Students analyze and utilize scholarly research to excontemporary issues in psychology, sociology, and r Objective 4.5: Students demonstrate an integration of personal str the application of professional standards and princi- helpers.
+- Objective 3.2: Graduates demonstrate a basic understanding of a Christian worldview and the role of believers in the Body of Christ. - Goal 4: Equip students with a basic theoretical foundation for understanding issues in human relations and related fields. - Objective 4.1: Students explain major elements of the psychological, physiological, developmental, and spiritual make-up of human beings. - Objective 4.2: Students demonstrate effective listening and other basic counseling skills utilized in helping relationships. - Objective 4.3: Students compare and contrast the varieties of theories and techniques employed in psychology, sociology, and counseling. - Objective 4.4: Students analyze and utilize scholarly research to explore contemporary issues in psychology, sociology, and related fields. - Objective 4.5: Students demonstrate an integration of personal strengths and the application of professional standards and principles for helpers.

 Required Courses.
-7 The A.A. in Human Relations consists of the following g courses: General Educat ion Component (31 credits) APSP 110 Effe ENGL 101 Crit s roduction to Adult Learning ective Thinking tical Reading & Writing I tical Reading & Writing II 3 3 3 3 COMM 205 Pu 3 Humanities & Fine Arts ENGL 250 Introduction to Humanities (3) Modern Short Stories (3) Music Appreciation (3) 3 Natural Science ral Science Course with Lab CI 105 Introduction to Biology with Lab (4) 4 Mathematics College Mathematics (3) College Algebra (3) 3 vioral Sciences ted States History 3 ntroduction to Psychology (3) [required for BS in Hum.
-Rela 3 at.]
-Biblical Studies Component (9 credits) BIBL 103 Dr ama of Scripture 3 sus: The Focus of Scripture iritual Formation: Kingdom Living 3 3
+The A.A. in Human Relations consists of the following courses:

+General Education Component (31 credits)

+Essential Skills

+APSP 105 Introduction to Adult Learning 3

+APSP 110 Effective Thinking 3

+ENGL 101 Critical Reading & Writing I 3

+ENGL 102 Critical Reading & Writing II 3

+COMM 205 Public Speaking 3

+Humanities & Fine Arts

+Choose one: 3

+HUMA 101 Introduction to Humanities (3)

+ENGL 250 Modern Short Stories (3)

+MUSI 102 Music Appreciation (3)

+Natural Sciences

+NSCI xxx Natural Science Course with Lab 4

+Typically NSCI 105 Introduction to Biology with Lab (4)

+Mathematics

+Choose one: 3

+MATH 103 College Mathematics (3)

+MATH 110 College Algebra (3)

+Social & Behavioral Sciences

+HIST 203 United States History 3